 VaultPress checks your WordPress installation to see if any core files have been changed or deleted.
-Generally these files should not be changed.
-WordPress functionality can and should be altered by using plugins and themes instead.
+Generally, these files should never be changed.
+WordPress functionality should be altered by using plugins and themes instead.

-If you didn’t make the changes to your core files, you should consider the files suspicious, and consider replacing them.
-If you’re unsure of the changes you see, you can always contact us.
+If you didn’t make the changes to your core files, you should consider the files suspicious, and replace them by reinstalling your WordPress core or having your host do so.

 Web-based shells give an attacker full access to your server, allowing them to execute malicious code, delete files, make changes to your database, and more.

-Shells are usually found in files, and can be removed by cleaning the added code from the file or deleting the file from your server, and replacing the file with a clean version from your backup.
-If you don’t have a clean backup, or have any questions about removing shells, drop us a line.
+Shells are usually found in files, and can be removed by cleaning the added code from the file or deleting the file altogether from your server.
+You can then replace it with a clean version from your backup.

-Older versions of TimThumb may include a vulnerability that allows third parties to upload and execute malicious code in the TimThumb cache directory.
+Older versions of TimThumb included vulnerabilities that allows third parties to upload and execute malicious code in the TimThumb cache directory.

 If you have any questions about security threats or suspicious code, you’re always welcome to contact us.